zopefoundation/zope.pytestlayer/README.rst

   As long as there are any fixtures missing, the plugin will tell you about layers that need to be included.
 Calling ``py.test -x`` will make this process faster (as it makes the runner stop at the first error).

+  Make sure to put the ``conftest.py`` inside a directory that is a parent of all directories that contain tests that use layers, so it is found by pytest whenever needed.